omise/omise-android/README.md

 ## Installation

-Adds the following line to your project's build.gradle file inside the `dependencies`
+Add the following line to your project's build.gradle file inside the `dependencies`
 block:

 ```groovy